duchoang/aws-scala/README.md

 ### Step 0 - Adding the dependency

+The project is split into separate modules for each type of AWS API so you can import them separately if you wish (e.g. `aws-scala-s3`, `aws-scala-dynamodb`, `aws-scala-sqs`, `aws-scala-cloudformation`).
+Alternatively, you can:

-    libraryDependencies += "io.atlassian.aws-scala" %% "aws-scala-core"  % "0.0.1"
+    libraryDependencies += "io.atlassian.aws-scala" %% "aws-scala"  % "0.1.1"

-   If you want the `test` JAR for some useful helpers:
+If you want the `test` JAR for some useful helpers, at the moment you will need to import the individual modules and core, e.g.:

+    libraryDependencies ++= Seq(
+        "io.atlassian.aws-scala" %% "aws-scala-core"  % "0.1.1",
+        "io.atlassian.aws-scala" %% "aws-scala-s3"  % "0.1.1",
-    libraryDependencies += "io.atlassian.aws-scala" %% "aws-scala-core"  % "0.0.1"  % "test" classifier "tests"
+        "io.atlassian.aws-scala" %% "aws-scala-core"  % "0.1.1"  % "test" classifier "tests",
+        "io.atlassian.aws-scala" %% "aws-scala-s3"  % "0.1.1"  % "test" classifier "tests",
+        )

 ### Step 1 - Creating a client